-But as with any quality problems, knowing how molding defects arise is half the battle (related: How Experienced Importers Limit Product Defects in 3 Stages [eBook]).
-As an importer or manufacturer of injection-molded products, some knowledge of common molding defects and how to avoid them can help you cut costs related to unsellable goods and product returns.
+But as with all quality problems, knowing how molding defects arise goes a long way toward preventing them (related: How Experienced Importers Limit Product Defects in 3 Stages [eBook]).
+Brands and retailers of injection-molded products should have basic knowledge of common molding defects and how to avoid them in order to prevent losses related to unsellable goods and product returns.

 Let’s look at the most common quality defects related to injection molding, what causes them and what you can do to prevent them.

 Molding defects often caused by process problems

 Some molding defects may be difficult or costly to address.
 Others can be prevented by adjusting the molding process, without the need to redesign the mold tooling or replace other production equipment.
 You can typically avoid these defects relatively easily simply by adjusting the flow rate, temperature or pressure of your mold.

 Here are some common defects that can arise due to errors in the manufacturing process:

 Flow lines appear as a wavy pattern often of a slightly different color than the surrounding area and generally on narrower sections of the molded component.
 They may also appear as ring-shaped bands on a product’s surface near the entry points of the mold, or “gates”, which the molten material flows through.
 Flow marks won’t typically impact the integrity of the component.
 But they can be unsightly and may be unacceptable if found in certain consumer products, such as high-end sunglasses.

 Causes and remedies for flow lines

 Flow lines are most often the result of variations in the cooling speed of the material as it flows in different directions throughout the mold.
 Differences in wall thickness can also cause the material to cool at different rates, leaving behind flow lines.
 For example, molten plastic cools very quickly during the injection process and flow marks are evident when the injection speed is too slow.
 The plastic becomes partially solid and gummy while still filling the mold, causing the wave pattern to appear.